bhx98/DBA/README.md

 **Security** Management:
 Implementing and maintaining security policies, managing user access, and protecting sensitive data from unauthorized access.

-- check Vulnerability Assesment in SSMS Database Task
+- check Vulnerability Assesment in SSMS Database Task for ( master database in Instance Level) and can be done for specific database

 Performance Tuning:
 Optimizing database performance through query tuning, index management, and other techniques.